syncfusion-content/blazor-docs/blazor/treeview/node-selection.md

 ## Select all nodes programmatically

 In the Blazor TreeView component, you can select all TreeView nodes using a button click.
-In this button click, we can add all the TreeView nodes IDs in the TreeData list and assign that to the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property to select all the nodes on the button click operation.
+In this button click, you can add all the TreeView nodes IDs in the TreeData list and assign that to the [SelectedNodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_SelectedNodes) property to select all the nodes on the button click operation.

 ```cshtml
 @using Syncfusion.Blazor.Navigations